Ladykracher

 Ladykracher was a German sketch comedy show starring Anke Engelke.
 The show ran on Sat.1 from 2002 to 2004 and was produced by Brainpool.
 In 2008 the show was reproduced until 2013.

 Skits

 All Ladykracher skits feature Anke Engelke.
-The promotion for the show said "The woman with 250 faces", referring Anke's talent for slipping into many different roles.
+The promotion for the show said "The woman with 250 faces", referring to Anke's talent for slipping into many different roles.